Skip to content

 Model parameters

-You can pass parameters to the underlying API via the model_kwargs and vision_model_kwargs arguments of extract.
-These parameters are passed directly to the respective APIs, so you can use any supported parameter.
+You can pass parameters to the underlying API via the model_kwargs argument of extract.
+These parameters are passed directly to the API, so you can use any supported parameter.

 Async support